Skip to main content

 .

 Matches any character except a newline.
-For example: a.b matches any string that contains an "a", and then any character and then "b".a.*b matches any string that contains an "a", and then the character "b" at some later point.
+Example: a.b matches any string containing "a", followed by any character, then "b". a.*b matches any string containing "a", then any characters, then "b".d then the character "b" at some later point.

 [ ]